i30817/rhdndat/README.rst

 A softpatch filename is: 'rom filename - rom extension + patch extension' or 'rom filename - rom extension + '.reset.xdelta'' (special case for recognizing hardpatched roms and revert patches).

 version file is simply named 'version' and has a version number line followed by a romhacking.net url line, repeated.
 These correspond to each hack or translation on the softpatch.
+If a version file exists but no patch, the rom is assumed to be hardpatched.

 Requires flips (if trying to work with ips, bps) and xdelta3 (if trying to work with xdelta) on path or the same directory.